3-connected Reduction for Regular Graph Covers: Planar Graphs

 \begin{lemma} Let $\Gamma$ be a semiregular subgroup of $\Aut(C_n)$.
 Then $C_n / \Gamma$ is either a cycle, or a path with two half-edges attached to its ends (only for $n$ even). \end{lemma}

+\begin{proof} The former case happens when $\Gamma$ if generated by a rotation, i.e., $\Gamma \cong \gC_k$ for some $k$.
+The latter case happens when $\Gamma$ contains a reflection, necessarily fixing the centers of two edges, corresponding to two half-edges in $C_n / \Gamma$.
+In the latter case, $\Aut(C_n) \cong \gD_k$ for some even $k$, otherwise each reflection fixes one edge and one vertex, so its action is not semiregular. \end{proof}

 \heading{Half-quotients of Proper Atoms.} Next, we characterize the half-quotients of planar proper atoms.
-There are further restrictions compared to the quotients of primitive graphs since the involution has to exchange the vertices of the boundary:
+For a proper atom $A$ with $\bo A = \{u,v\}$, we characterize all semiregular involutions $\tau \in \Autbo{A}$ exchanging $u$ and $v$.
+For the extended proper atom $A^+=A+uv$, we get that $\tau$ corresponds to a semiregular involution in $\Aut(A^+)$ fixing the added edge $uv$.
+By Lemma~\ref{lem:proper_atoms}, $A^+$ is either essentially a cycle, or essentially 3-connected.

+When $A^+$ is essentially a cycle, $\tau$ can only be a reflection through $uv$ and another edge.
+Therefore, the half-quoutient $A / \langle \tau \rangle$ is a path ending with a half-edge attached to the last vertex and with single pendant edges attached some of the vertices with the exception of the first one.

+When $A^+$ is essentially 3-connected, we get the following two types of half-quotients (see Fig.~\ref{fig:halfquotients_of_proper_atoms} for examples):

-\begin{lemma} Let $A$ be a planar proper atom and let $\bo A = \{u,v\}$.
-There are at most two half-quotients $A / \left<\tau\right>$ where $\tau \in \Aut(A)$ is an involutory semiregular automorphism transposing $u$ and $v$: \begin{packed_enum} \item[(a)] \emph{The rotational half-quotient} -- The involution $\tau$ is orientation preserving and $A / \left<\tau\right>$ is planar with at most one half-edge. \item[(b)] \emph{The reflectional half-quotient} -- The involution $\tau$ is a reflection and $A / \left<\tau\right>$ is planar with at least two half-edges. \end{packed_enum} \end{lemma}
+\begin{lemma} Let $A$ be a planar proper atom such that $A^+$ is essentially 3-connected and let $\bo A = \{u,v\}$.
+There are at most two half-quotients $A / \left<\tau\right>$ where $\tau \in \Autbo{A}$ is an involutory semiregular automorphism transposing $u$ and $v$: \begin{packed_enum} \item[(a)] \emph{The rotational half-quotient} -- The involution $\tau$ is orientation preserving and $A / \left<\tau\right>$ is planar with at most one half-edge. \item[(b)] \emph{The reflectional half-quotient} -- The involution $\tau$ is a reflection and $A / \left<\tau\right>$ is planar with at least two half-edges. \end{packed_enum} \end{lemma}

-\begin{proof} The graph $A^+$ (obtained from $A$ by adding the edge $uv$) is an essentially 3-connected planar graph with a unique embedding into the sphere.
-By Lemma~\ref{lem:planar_atom_aut_groups}c, $\Aut(A)$ is a subgroup of $\gC_2^2$.
-An involution $\tau$ exchanging $u$ and $v$ corresponds to a map automorphism of $A^+$ fixing $uv$.
-Either $\tau$ is a $180^\circ$ rotation around the centre of $uv$ which gives the rotational half-quotient, or it is a reflection which gives the reflectional half-quotient; see Fig.~\ref{fig:halfquotients_of_proper_atoms}.
-According to Lemma~\ref{lem:quotients_of_planar_graphs}, both possible half-quotients are planar. \end{proof}
+\begin{proof} The graph $A^+$ is an essentially 3-connected planar graph, and let $B^+$ be constructed from $A^+$ by removal of all the pendant edges.
+It is sufficient to understand half-quotients of $B$, since adding single pendant edges only restricts possible symmetries of $A^+$.
+Using Mani Theorem~\ref{thm:mani}, consider a geometric embedding of $B^+$ into the sphere.
+The stabilizer of the edge $uv$ in $B^+$ is a subgroup of $\gC_2^2$, so there are at most two involutions $\tau$ fixing $uv$ and exchanging $u$ with $v$.

+First, $\tau$ might be the $180^\circ$ rotation with the axis passing through the center of $uv$ and the opposite point of the sphere.
+Then $A / \langle \tau \rangle$ contains at most one half-edge, when an edge of $B^+$ is placed to this opposite point of the sphere fixed by $\tau$.